Above all else, guard your heart

-But it was harder than I thought.
+It was harder than I thought.
 I kept getting hurt.
 I kept having so many feelings.
 At times I wanted to cut off all contact with the opposite sex, because that seemed the only safe course.

 Don’t make my mistakes.

 To hopefully save you time and grief, here are some insights I’ve gained the hard way.

 Misconception #1: Guarding your heart means you are never distracted by members of the opposite sex.